• Skip to primary navigation

 mark an x on the drop off piece of wood.

-I advise you to mark an X on the pieces you won’t be using (as shown here).
+I advise you to mark an X on the pieces you won’t use (as shown here).

 joy letters cut out of reclaimed wooden flooring

-Cutting each board at a time, is the same method I used on my Hello Fall Rustic Pumpkin Sign.
+I used the same method for cutting each board at a time on my Hello Fall Rustic Pumpkin Sign.

 Clean Tongue & Groove on Reclaimed Oak Flooring